schibsted/sdk-js-event-tracking/README.md

 `displayName` - A human readable text for the scroll distance (e.g "Under header")(for `target`)

+#### Activity.Events.trackCustomEvent(obj, activityType)

+A function for tracking any other events.
+Takes an object with Activitystream 2.0 compatible objects.
+Actor and header info will be added by the function.

+##### Required parameters

+`obj` - A object of Activitystream 2.0 objects (like object, target and origin).

+`activityType` - The type of activity that is being tracked.
+No default

 #### Activity.Event.addProperty(obj, property, value)

 ##### Required parameters